 In this current of learning, students are getting quite high marks in learning.
 It is because most of the questions given require them to remember what they have memorized while revising.
 Assessments are to check on the level of thinking of the student.
-We are basing this on the standards and the level of the assessment and content that the state provides.
+We are basing this on the standards and the level of the assessment in exam takers and content that the state provides.
 For this reason, the results of the students are relatively low.

-When we look at schools today, you will find out that most assessments have their basis on the ‘thinking-level’ whereby this is the level of thinking that is very low according to the taxonomy of bloom.
+When we look at schools today, you will find out that most assessments have their basis on the ‘thinking-level’ whereby this is the level of thinking that is very low according to the taxonomy of Bloom.
 Some researchers found out that three percent of the assessments today only ensure that the students have a high level of conceptual thinking and that five percent of the students have a higher level of thinking skills that are of any kind.
 The other remaining percentage of the work sampled, which is a more significant percentage, only ensures that students’ low level of thinking skills, like calculating, recalling, and using formulas to work out everyday problems in a textbook.

 Alignment between higher-level thinking and assessments

 Now that most of the assessments today have their basis on the students’ level of thinking, which are low, teachers need to up their the game and can assess their students based on the levels of how a student has that level of conceptual understanding.
 When the teachers base their assessments on memorization only, students will only think that assessments only base on them(students) knowing how to memorize what they have learned in class.
 Teachers have to increase the assessment level of the students’ work.
 Whereby the student has to use thinking critically before answering a question.